NSO-developer/apply-config-template/README.md

-The [test directory](./test/) contains a couple of [LuX](https://github.com/hawk/lux) scripts which invoke the action from different northbound API:s (CLI, NETCONF, REST, RESTCONF).
+The [test directory](./test/) contains a couple of [LuX](https://github.com/hawk/lux) scripts which invoke the action from different northbound API:s (CLI, NETCONF, REST, RESTCONF, and Python).

 To test, simply run `make test` in the test directory.